IndieSpace Programs

 IndieSpace Hell’s Kitchen

 IndieSpace Hell’s Kitchen is in development and will be a 5,500-square-foot, ground-floor multi-use space designed to serve the indie theater community at 508 West 49th Street and 10th Avenue.
 Located just steps from the Theater District and adjacent to a new public park, this space will be a long-overdue home for itinerant artists—one that is welcoming, high-quality, accessible, and, most importantly, affordable.
-With three fully equipped rehearsal spaces, including one that can accommodate small performances, a flexible meeting and co-working area, two private Zoom/phone rooms, and a large communal lounge and kitchen, IndieSpace Hell’s Kitchen is built to meet the needs of artists who too often lack a stable place to gather, create, and thrive.
+With two fully equipped rehearsal spaces, including one that can accommodate small performances, a flexible meeting and co-working area, two quiet work/Zoom rooms, a lending library, a food pantry and a large communal lounge and kitchen, IndieSpace Hell’s Kitchen is built to meet the needs of artists who too often lack a stable place to gather, create, and thrive.
 Whether rehearsing a new work, hosting a production meeting, or simply sharing a meal with fellow artists, this space will be a hub for independent theater-makers to build community, collaborate, and sustain their craft in the heart of New York City.

 Community Resources and Connections